Mirava

 When regional pricing goes wrong, the effects can be damaging in two key ways.
 Overcharging can make apps unaffordable in lower-income regions, slashing sales and generating negative reviews that tarnish an app’s reputation.

 On the flip side, undercharging in wealthier markets can leave substantial revenue untapped.
-For instance, one app reduced its prices by 60% in a specific region and saw paying users triple as a result[3].
+In price-sensitive regions, lowering prices to better match local affordability can meaningfully expand the paying user base, even when each transaction is smaller.
 Striking the right balance - offering prices that feel fair to users while maximizing revenue - is no easy task.

 These pricing missteps become even harder to manage when market conditions shift rapidly.